Updating Your Life Insurance After Marriage

 We Just Got Married – Why Do We Both Need Life Insurance?

 Your transition from “mine” and “yours” to “ours” applies not only to your address but to finances as well.
-“When you’re single, you do your own thing,” says Ed Johnson, assistant sales manager at Amica Life.
+“When you’re single, you do your own thing,” says Ed Johnson, Life Sales Manager at Amica Life.
 “But now that you’re married, you probably have a joint lifestyle; you both support each other financially.
 If one of you were to pass, could you still maintain that same lifestyle you’ve grown used to if you have only one income?”

 The term “lifestyle” encompasses not only a couple’s wants – such as travel – but also their core needs, such as their mortgage, student loans or other debts.
 In 2016, the average college student who took out loans graduated with $37,172 in debt.1